syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/tooltip.md

 # Tooltip in ##Platform_Name## Stepper control

-The Stepper control supports tooltip to show additional information in the steps by setting the [ShowTooltip](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_ShowTooltip) property.
-If enabled, the tooltip appears when the user hovers over the step such as the label or text.
+The Stepper control supports tooltip to show additional information in the steps by setting the [ShowTooltip](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_ShowTooltip) property to `true`.

+The tooltip appears when the user hovers over the step, providing the information such as the label or text.
 By default, the `ShowTooltip` property is `false`.

-# Tooltips in Stepper

-Improve user interaction and offer extra information with tooltips in the Stepper control.
-You can customize tooltips using the following properties:

-## Show tooltip

-The [ShowTooltip](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_ShowTooltip) property allows you to control the visibility of tooltip within the Stepper.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}